-ITEM 3. - THIS APPLICATION IS FOR (TYEP OF LICENSE)
+ITEM 3. -- LICENSE INFORMATION

 For a new license, amendment to a license or renewal of an existing license, check the appropriate block.
-Provide the license number where indicated if applying for an amendment or renewal.
+Provide the license number where indicated for amendments or renewals.

-ITEM 4. - INDIVIDUAL USERS
+ITEM 4. -- INDIVIDUAL USERS -- TRAINING AND EXPERIENCE

-Individuals who are responsible for the supervision of radioactive materials use are the authorized users and the RSO.
+Responsible individuals are the authorized users and the RSO.
 641-39.4(25) requires that an applicant be qualified by training and experience to use the requested radioactive materials for the purposes requested in such a manner as to minimize danger to public health and safety or property.
-41.2(65) through 41.2(82) provides specific criteria for acceptable training and experience for the authorized users, RSO, and associate radiation safety officer (ARSO).
+41.2(65) through 41.2(82) provide specific criteria for acceptable training and experience for authorized users and the RSO.
 Note that curriculum vitae do not usually supply all the information needed to evaluate an individual's training and experience.